humanrightsconnected/metamodel/src/metamodel_core/README.md

 1. Data Product Owner(s) are identified.
 2. The business value of the intended data product is identified.
-3. Data Product Owner has AWS access.
+3. Data Product Owner has AWS / Data Lakehouse access.
 4. Data required for building the data product is in the Enterprise Data Lake.[^4]
 5. The Data Product Owner has an MDS and has been granted access to the data required for building Data Products in that MDS.
 6. Data Product Owner understands the tools required to support a Data Product.[^5]
+7. For unstructured data products: Documentation processing tools and content extraction methods are identified and configured.
+8. For unstructured data products: Content quality and extraction validation processes are defined.

 ### Step 1: Submit Data Impact Assessment